Public Path Orders - diverting or removing a path

 Make an invalid order

-Please contact the rights of way team for more information and for application forms.
+Please contact the Definitive Map Team for more information and for application forms.